-Cold and flu season is almost here.
+Cold and flu season is here.
 There’s a few easy things you can do now to defend you and your family against sickness this year.
-One is to wash your hands often.
+One is to wash your hands with soap and water often.
 But when you are out in public, it’s not easy to do.
 And of course, that’s when you end up exposed to viruses and bacteria.
-You can find alcohol based hand santizers in most public places now.
-Overwaitea, our local grocery store, actually moved theirs from the front door to the back corner of the store, because the new manager thought it made the store seem “dirty” having it right at the front door.
-What?
-That’s really helpful… NOT… So now you know why you need to always carry your own.
-You can’t trust that the one you saw there last week will be there this week.
-Consider yourself warned.
+You can find alcohol based hand sanitizers in most public places now.

 2 ounces aloe vera gel